-Everytime I hear the phrase, I want to erase work-life balance from our collective consciousness.
-In this article I explain why I believe the phrase prevents us from living the way we truly want to.
+I want to erase work-life balance from our collective consciousness.
+In this article, I explain why I believe the phrase prevents us from living the way we truly want to.

-If I had my druthers, I would erase “work-life balance”–remove this phrase–from our collective consciousness.
+If I had my druthers, I would erase “work-life balance.”
+I wish to remove this phrase–from our collective consciousness.
 I’ve been in this field (first as a researcher, now as a coach) for more than two decades, and I strongly believe the notion of “work-life balance” sets us up for failure for three reasons.

 Three reasons why “work-life balance” is problematic.

-Second, “work-life balance” is problematic because the act of balancing is often precarious.
+Second, “work-life balance” is problematic because the act of balancing is precarious.
 What comes to mind is a tightrope walker or a unicyclist; a slight shift in the wind or a bump in the road could lead to a fall with serious consequences.
+It, therefore, ignores the inevitable disruptions of life.
 Moreover, the perfect state of balance can be fleeting.
-Achieving balance requires much effort for just a moment in time.
+Achieving balance requires too much effort for a single moment in time.

 Third, “work-life balance” implies that when one side goes up, the other must come down.
-That assumption can produce the judgment that a woman who is successful at work must have a messy home life, or vice versa.
-It perpetuates the belief that career has to be at odds with family.
-It ignores the fact that family life experiences can often inform and help improve career, and vice versa.
+That assumption can produce the judgment that a woman who is successful at work must have a messy home life or vice versa.
+It perpetuates the belief that a career has to be at odds with a family.
+It ignores the fact that family life experiences can often inform and help improve a career and vice versa.

 So what term should be used instead?